jhoerr/cloudmesh-manual/docs/_sources/accounts/aws.md.txt

 ## Access Key

-Now that you have an account it is necessarry that you can authenticate to your cloud account from a program or a command line.
-The isntructions for this can be found at
+Now that you have an account it is necessary that you can authenticate to your cloud account from a program or a command line.
+The instructions for this can be found at

 * <https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html>